 Although these stools are easy to pass, they are comprised of many soft blobs with clear edges.

-Type six stools are soft, fluffy and mushy with ragged edges.
+These stools are soft, fluffy and mushy with ragged edges.

 If you have a type seven stool, it will be almost entirely liquid with no solid pieces.

-Type 4 is the easiest stool to pass and demonstrative of a healthy colon.
+Type four is the easiest stool to pass and demonstrative of a healthy colon.
 Stools should glide out smoothly and cause no discomfort.
-When you sit down to use the bathroom there should be no delay – in other words you should not get halfway through Gone with The Wind before you have a movement.
+When you sit down to use the bathroom there should be no delay.
+In other words, you should not get halfway through “Gone with The Wind” before you have a movement.
 In fact, you should not have much time for reading at all.

 Go on… take a peek the next time you use the bathroom.
 If your stool is less than perfect, work on your diet.
 In the end, what comes out your back end is the result of what you put in your front end.
-Keep this in mind as you make wise and healthy food choices.
+Keep this in mind as you make food choices.